 At the end of Veronica’s introductory speech, we were introduced to David who worked as an actor at Tenderfoot.
 David went on to explain that this was a very prestigious opportunity and how it would be a lot of fun to participate in the module.
 For the second forty minutes we played a team building game, where David performed an action and we repeated it.
 Everyone was quite shy and not very enthusiastic at the start, but as time went on everyone started to enjoy it more and more until it was a group of 15-16 year-old students all having a great time performing a bit of drama.

 At the end only a handful of students were picked to participate in the module.
 48-50 students from many different schools are allowed to take part altogether and you have to fill out an application form.
 Some of the students who were chosen for Tenderfoot included Grace Doyle (McCormack), Lee McDonagh, Chloe O’ Flaherty and myself.

-I’m very excited to take part of the program and I can’t wait until it starts in early January.
+I’m very excited to take part of the programme and I can’t wait until it starts in early January.

 U2 Music Generation

-The U2 backed Music Generation registration took place last week, Thursday the 21st of September.
-The U2 Music Generation offers very competitive prices and helps young people from ages 4-18 to receive music education in areas such as guitar, singing, violin, piano and many more exciting aspects of music.
+The U2-backed Music Generation registration took place last week, Thursday the 21st of September.
+U2 Music Generation offers very competitive prices and helps young people from ages 4-18 receive music education in areas such as guitar, singing, violin, piano and many more exciting aspects of music.
 The turnout for the registration was quite good and we hope the participants enjoy this course!